webpack-contrib/webpack-command/README.md

 ## Reporters

-`webpack-command` ships with two available reporters:
+`webpack-command` supports custom, user-defined reporters which allow users full control over how build data is presented.
+By default, it ships with two available reporters:

 #### `basic`